More support easing vaccine patent rules, but hurdles remain - WTMJ

 The Africa CDC director, John Nkengasong, told reporters: “We believe that when the history of this pandemic is written, history will remember the move by the U.S. government as doing the right thing at the right time.” ___

-Associated Press writers Raf Casert and Lorne Cook in Brussels, John Leicester in Paris, Jan M. Olsen in Copenhagen, Denmark, Cara Anna in Nairobi, Kenya, Nicole Winfield in Rome and Frank Jordans in Berlin contributed to this report.
+Associated Press writers Raf Casert and Lorne Cook in Brussels, John Leicester in Paris, Jan M. Olsen in Copenhagen, Denmark, Cara Anna in Nairobi, Kenya, Nicole Winfield in Rome, Frank Jordans in Berlin and Matthew Lee in Kyiv, Ukraine, contributed to this report.

 Follow more of AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic and https://apnews.com/hub/coronavirus-vaccine.